sotetsuk/pgx/README.md

 * Does NOT support Chance player (Nature player) with action selection.

 ### `skip_chance`
 * We prepare skip_chance=True option for some environments.
-This enables to consider value function for "post-decision states" (See AlgoRL book).
+This makes it possible to consider value function for "post-decision states" (See AlgoRL book).
 However, we do not allow chance agent to choose action like OpenSpiel.
 This is because the action space of chance agent and usual agent are different.
 Thus, when the chance player is chosen (`current_player=-1`), `action=-1` must be returned to step function.
 Use `shuffle` to make `step` stochastic.

 ### truncatation and auto_reset
 * supported by `make(env_id="...", auto_reset=True, max_episode_length=64)`